scottellis/oe-build-essentials-project/README.md

 Checkout
 -------

-Checkout the project from github or just copy the files you want.
+Checkout the project from github like this

     $ git clone git://github.com/scottellis/oe-build-essentials-project.git